kondrak/vkQuake2/README.md

 - world colors have been slightly upgraded - the game's original, darker look can be toggled with the `vk_postprocess` console command
 - 64-bit support, additional screen resolutions and DPI awareness have been added
-- underwater vision effect similar to software renderer has been implemented
+- underwater vision warp effect similar to software renderer has been implemented and enabled by default
 - antialiasing and sample shading is now natively supported
 - anisotropic filtering toggle has been added
 - players can now change texture filtering modes from within the video menu
 - mouse acceleration has been disabled
-- player vision is now warped by default when underwater
 - console contents can be scrolled with a mouse wheel
 - HUD elements, menus and console text are now scaled accordingly on higher screen resolutions (can be overridden with the `hudscale` console command)
 - viewmodel weapons are no longer hidden when FOV > 90